 The Zeitgeist of Marketing

 Welcome to the Zeitgeist of marketing, the era of marketing through data science.
-Today’s marketing sustainability movement and there is no going back.
-Sustainable marketing is about leaders making decisions based on an understanding of the businesses true costs.
+Today’s sustainability marketing movement and there is no going back.
+Sustainable marketing is about leaders making decisions with the understanding of the businesses true costs.
 It’s conservation, and for management will become an obligation shifting into an insight-driven organization.

 In the past 20 years, the role of a marketer has changed significantly.
 More than ever, managing a significant portion of the customer life cycle, their responsibility has dramatically increased, which is both challenging and exciting.
 Their success lies not only in branding and sales but also in helping businesses streamline processes with platform technology.

 Their function has evolved from a centre of cost, to a profit maker primarily responsible for piloting lean processes to better business outcomes.
 Setting reliable technology along with selecting multiple frameworks to collect user and system data.
 Tasked with cloud-based platforms to design work systems and workflow processes that leverage the best of people and machines to increase ROI.

 While marketers use analytics and attribution modeling to refine, improve and fight for audience attention.
 The practice of data science deep learning in marketing is no longer for big corporations anymore.
 When your operation is up against a multinational organization, a smart, lean strategy is imminent for zeitgeist marketing success.

 To become a tomorrow marketer with the intent to future proof business, we have to explore data and test forecasting capabilities — the process of capturing and measuring past performance data analytics to forecast what to do in the future.

 Predictive analytics is the practice of revealing insights from historical data.
 It helps marketers understand and determine the customers buying patterns, and forecasts future trends and outcomes to prepare and better position the business.